 As part of this tax dispute, the IRS, through the U.S. Competent Authority, made a request to the German Competent Authority in February 2011 for information regarding Gerd's residency status and return-filing history in Germany.
 The IRS was able to seek this data thanks to Article 26 of the Treaty, which calls for exchange of information and administrative assistance between the United States and Germany with respect to tax matters.
-The German Competent Authority responded to the IRS in May 2011, made in Germany and assets located in Germany; (4) Gerd did not file any tax returns in Germany based on his supposed status as a taxpayer with limited liability, despite repeated reguests by the German tax authority; (5) Because Gerd did not voluntarily file German tax returns, the German tax authority did so for him, in the form of "substitute for returns" based on the available data; (6) Given his status as a taxpayer with limited liability, the German tax authority did not tax any gain from the sale of the GFI stock in the "substitute for returns" in Germany; (7) Gerd filed value-added tax returns for 2002, 2003, and 2004, reporting to the German tax authority minor amounts of rental income associated with a hotel/inn that Gerd professed to own, but no such returns were filed for 2005 or later years; (8) The data was unclear about who, exactly, owned
+The German Competent Authority responded to the IRS in May 2011, providing the following results: (1) Gerd was not registered in the community in Germany where he claimed to reside; (2) There was no evidence that Gerd had a domicile or habitual residence in Germany under German law; (3) Starting in 2002, Gerd had been registered with the German tax authority as a taxpayer with limited tax liability (i.e., the equivalent of a nonresident alien for U.S. tax purposes), such that he was subject to tax in Germany only on certain income made in Germany and assets located in Germany; (4) Gerd did not file any tax returns in Germany based on his supposed status as a taxpayer with limited liability, despite repeated requests by the German tax authority; (5) Because Gerd did not voluntarily file German tax returns, the German tax authority did so for him, in the form of "substitute for returns" based on the available data; (6) Given his status as a taxpayer with limited liability, the German tax authority did not tax any gain from the sale of the GFI stock in the "substitute for returns" in Germany; (7) Gerd filed value-added tax returns for 2002, 2003, and 2004, reporting to the German tax authority minor amounts of rental income associated with a hotel/inn that Gerd professed to own, but no such returns were filed for 2005 or later years; (8) The data was unclear about who, exactly, owned and operated the inn/hotel in Germany during the relevant years; and (9) Gerd was in Germany 98 days in 2005, 92 days in 2006, 44 days in 2007, 40 days in 2008, and 14 days in 2009.